thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-explainability/README.md

     cd responsible-ai-explain\requirements
     pip install -r requirement.txt
     ```
+**Note:**
+Ensure you install versions of the packages that are compatible with your operating system and python environment.

 **Dependencies for Explainability**
     The Explainability APIs depend on both the Model Details (responsible-ai-model-detail) repository and the Reporting Tool (responsible-ai-reporting-tool) repository.
 Please follow the setup instructions in the README files of both repositories to configure them.
 Ensure that both services are up and running before interacting with the Explainability APIs.